 - Reports to school at beginning of day to obtain required materials/schedule of classes.

 - Return materials; follows sign out procedures at the end of school day.

 - Carries out program of study prescribed lesson plans left by the classroom teacher.

 - Creates classroom environment conducive to learning and appropriate maturity/interests of the students.

-- Assist schools with absence of the regular classroom teacher and to provide meaningful instruction for assigned classrooms.
+- Assisted schools with absence of the regular classroom teacher and to provide meaningful instruction for assigned classrooms.